voidful/aidev/README.md

 #### Configuration management:

-The `aitester-config` CLI command allows you to view, add, update, or remove configuration settings.
+The `aidev-config` CLI command allows you to view, add, update, or remove configuration settings.
 The command provides a user-friendly interface to manage your settings.

 To set up and manage the configuration, follow these steps:

-1. Run the `aitester-config` command with the desired subcommand, e.g., `aitester-config set-api-key <your-api-key>`.
+1. Run the `aidev-config` command with the desired subcommand, e.g., `aidev-config set-api-key <your-api-key>`.
 2. The CLI will update the configuration with the provided value.
-3. Use `aitester-config show-config` to view the current configuration settings.
+3. Use `aidev-config show-config` to view the current configuration settings.

-The main CLI tool, `aitester`, reads the configuration settings and applies them when generating AI responses, ensuring a customized experience based on your preferences.
+The main CLI tool, `aidev`, reads the configuration settings and applies them when generating AI responses, ensuring a customized experience based on your preferences.

 ### 📚 How it works